wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-49!

+-   !begin-bullet!
--   All Geoms, Stats and Positions are now exported, so you can inherit from them when making your own objects (#989).
+    All Geoms, Stats and Positions are now exported, so you can inherit from them when making your own objects (#989).

+    !end-bullet!
+-   !begin-bullet!
--   ggplot2 no longer uses proto or reference classes.
+    ggplot2 no longer uses proto or reference classes.
 Instead, we now use ggproto, a new OO system designed specifically for ggplot2.
     Unlike proto and RC, ggproto supports clean cross-package inheritance.
 Creating a new OO system isn't usually the right way to solve a problem, but I'm pretty sure it was necessary here.
 Read more about it in the vignette.

+    !end-bullet!
+-   !begin-bullet!
--   `aes_()` replaces `aes_q()`.
+    `aes_()` replaces `aes_q()`.
 It also supports formulas, so the most concise SE version of `aes(carat, price)` is now `aes_(~carat, ~price)`.
 You may want to use this form in packages, as it will avoid spurious `R CMD check` warnings about undefined global variables.

+    !end-bullet!

 !end-bullets-49!